What is the process for connecting to the data base from the application in weblogic?

 In this illustration, the

-file lists three JDBC modules—one multi data source and the two generic data sources used by the multi data source, which are also listed within the multi data source module.
+config.xml file lists three JDBC modules—one multi data source and the two generic data sources used by the multi data source, which are also listed within the multi data source module.
 Your application can look up any of these modules on the JNDI tree and request a database connection.
-If you look up the multi data source, the multi data source determines which of the generic data sources to use to supply the database connection, depending on the data sources in the data-source-list
+If you look up the multi data source, the multi data source determines which of the generic data sources to use to supply the database connection, depending on the data sources in the data-source-list parameter, the order in which the data sources are listed, and the algorithm specified in the algorithm-type parameter.

 Note: